Trip Report 9-8-13

 Of course, just as I almost never fish with just one rod on any given day, I also almost never fish with just one fly.
 I'm always evaluating new rods, and I'm always playing around with new flies.
 To me that keeps things interesting.

 One of the questions I have been playing around with is just how little can I tie on a hook and still catch fish.
-(I've caught fish on bare hooks, but only bluegills, crappies and perch, never trout.)
-This one, which I'll call "Red Spot" is about as little as I can put on a hook and still have a recognizable "fly."
+I've caught fish on bare hooks, but only bluegills, crappies and perch, never trout (although I did subsequently).
+This fly, which I'll call "Red Spot" is about as little as I can put on a hook and still have a recognizable "fly."
+It is has about the bare minimum number of thread wraps needed to start the thread, tie in the hackle, trap the hackle after winding one turn, and do a whip finish.
 I didn't catch anything on it ... today.

 Red Spot - one turn of hackle and 6 wraps of red thread"Red Spot"